 Debt management plans and debt consolidation companies are often not designed to help you get out of debt.
 Instead, they are built to be yet another piece of the debt cycle, trapping people in a system of smaller payments over a longer time, resulting in a larger total payment in the end.
 DebtCleanse wants to offer a way out that is actually a way out.
+A debt plan for people that can't pay.

 Over $12 trillion in consumer debt is originated each year.
 Of this, $317 billion goes unpaid and is charged off, meaning that the creditor gives up on collecting, writes off the debt, and typically assigns it to a collection agency or sells to a debt buyer.
 Many other debts go delinquent, but debtors struggle to make some payments and keep the debt from being charged off.
 The reality is that these debtors would better their situations by not paying anything and letting the creditors charge off their debts.